osmlab/name-suggestion-index/README.md

 with the correct formatting and spelling.

 This index can also be used for passing additional values for a selected name.
-For example, it's known that McDonald's serves hambergers and we can use that knowledge to fill in `cuisine=burger` or any other tags that area always associated with that specific name.
+For example, it's known that McDonald's serves hamburgers so we can use that knowledge to fill in `cuisine=burger` or any other tags that are always associated with a specific name.

 ###Contributing
 We need help finding all the 'incorrect' names in `topNames.json` and mapping them to the